dgaydukov/cert-spring5/files/spring5.md

 	}
 }
 ```
 If we want to add annotation support to xml file we should add `<context:component-scan base-package="your.package"/>`.
 This will scan package `your.package` for all annotated with `@Component` and related to it.
 By default there is no `BeanDefinitionReader` implementation for annotations.
-But we can use 2 other classes
+But we can use 2 other classes:
-* `AnnotatedBeanDefinitionReader` (compare to other readers, it not implements `BeanDefinitionReader`) - with method `register` - to register a list of java config classes
+* `AnnotatedBeanDefinitionReader` (compare to other readers, it doesn't implement `BeanDefinitionReader`) - with method `register` - to register a list of java config classes
 * `ClassPathBeanDefinitionScanner` - with method `scan` - to scan package with annotations like `@Component`.
 If you register only config file and it has annotation `@ComponentScan("yourPackage")`, internally it uses `ClassPathBeanDefinitionScanner`.
 `@ComponentScan` has field `boolean lazyInit() default false;`, which you can set to true and it will lazy load only those beans that you really using.